Duccap/maze_solver/README.md

 # maze_solving
-an program solve a maze using backtracking, there are just go down and turn left solely.
+A program solves a maze using backtracking, there are just go down and turn left solely.